By David Joel Miller.

 It is hard to pay attention if you can’t see a use or benefit to knowing this information.
-Learning and attention is emotional.
+Learning and attention are emotional.
 If you like the topic you can learn it.
 Don’t have any interest in the subject?
 Then you will need a really good reason for your brain to bother to pay attention.

 2. What do you need to focus on right now?

-Every minute of every day there are all manner of things that are vying for your attention.
+Every minute of every day there is all manner of things that are vying for your attention.
 At any given moment you need to make the decision.
 “What do I need to focus on right now?”
 If your mind wanders, do not beat yourself up.
 Just gently pull that mind back to the thing it needs to focus on right now.

 Practice focusing your attention and it will improve.